SunTheCourier/Splatoon-2-Meme-Mod/README.md

 If the audio doesn't sound looped properly or doesn't play properly or if text is unreadable, please report it in the [issue tracker](https://github.com/SunTheCourier/Splatoon-2-Meme-hack/issues).

+You should also report incorrect reactions (e.g. Marina says something happy but Marina is not happy) in the news!

 Any issue pertaining to install should be sent over to the [Splatoon Modding Hub](https://discord.gg/5k4msvP).
 Questions regarding the mod can also be directed to the [Meme Mod Development Discord](https://discord.gg/QwhsR7c)<br>